fnauman/fnauman.github.io/_posts/2019-09-09-machine-learning-approach-to-dynamos.md

 where the various coefficients are computed using linear regression.
 Some work on non-linear models has been done especially in the context of [magnetic helicity](https://arxiv.org/abs/1402.0933) (for more references, please check out our paper).
 Once one determines the form the electromotive force in terms of the magnetic fields and its gradients, the closure problem is solved.

 ![Figure 1](../assets/images/r500.png)
 **Figure 1:** Each line represents the spatial profile of the fields at a particular instant in time.
 The thick red line is the time averaged spatial profile.
 As one can see, the fields are indeed quite organized spatially.
-The circle shape is expected because of the averaging we chose: magnetic energy = bx.bx + by.by = constant.
+The circular shape is expected because the forcing is isotropic (no shear, gravity, etc.) and we used planar (x-y) averaging: magnetic energy = bx.bx + by.by = constant.

 Our approach is based on: